rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 Rancher Server is designed to be secure by default and requires SSL/TLS configuration.

-For HA air gap configurations, there are two recommended options for the source of the certificate.
+When Rancher is installed on an air gapped Kubernetes cluster, there are two recommended options for the source of the certificate.

 > **Note:** If you want terminate SSL/TLS externally, see [TLS termination on an External Load Balancer]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/helm-rancher/chart-options/#external-tls-termination).